siran/writing/posts/_drafts/Why the Integers Do Not Explode - Reconceptualizing the Riemann Hypothesis.md

 In our causal model:

 1. New primes are injected at specific, deterministic intervals.
-2. This injection creates a "combinatorial cliff" (as shown in our companion paper *Purpose vs Randomness*).
+2. This injection creates a "combinatorial cliff."
 3. This cliff enforces a strict bound on how "smooth" (low-entropy) numbers can be at large magnitudes.

 Since the density of "smooth" numbers is strictly bounded by the causal generation process, the count of primes (the complement of smooth numbers) is